chiragdhawan07/100-days-of-python/Day39_Intermediate_Flight_Deal_Finder/README.md

 ---

 ## 📅 Challenge
-This project is part of my 100 Days of Python challenge 🎯
+This project is part of my 100 Days of Python challenge🎯

 👉 Day 39 of 100
 🔗 [Main Challenge Repo](https://github.com/YOUR-USERNAME/100DaysOfPython)